nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/skills_extraction/README.md

 Some plots of the skills in 2D space are done in `Extracted skills - 2022.01.14.ipynb`.

+In `Skills Extraction Analysis and Figures.ipynb` we find:

+- The mean number of sentences for each skills is 543.4556469708302
+- The median number of sentences for each skills is 366.0
+- There are 6153 skills with more than 200 sentences

 ### 4. Skills naming

 Need to first get the average embedding for each skill with: